+'''

 % ssh netid@ecelinux.ece.cornell.edu

+'''

 Replace netid with your Cornell NetID in the command above.
 You should not enter the % character.
 We use the % character to indicate what commands we should enter on the command line.
-Execut-
+Executing the command will prompt you to enter your Cornell NetID password, and then you should be connected to the ecelinux servers.